-But, if no one visits your blog, how are you going to generate those links, or even more traffic or sales?
+But, if no one visits your blog article, how are you going to generate those links, or even more traffic or sales?

-If you want reliable and qualified traffic, but don’t know where to begin, this post is going to be your best resource.
+If you want reliable and qualified search traffic but don’t know where to begin, this post is going to be your best resource.
 Read it religiously and act on the pearls that you find.
-Some of the strategies you know already, but I’m going to approach them from an entirely unique angle.

 Specifically, you’ll learn 7 proven strategies that I used to triple my blog’s traffic.
 Here’s what I’m going to teach you: